 Physical and Analytical Electrochemistry Division David C. Grahame Award

-The recipient will be a currently active ECS Member who have made some recent outstanding scientific contribution to physical electrochemistry.
-For the purpose of this award, “currently active” is to be measured by publication of more than one paper in the Journal and attendance at more than one Society meeting, as a member of the Society, within the previous five years.
+• For the purposes of this award, “currently active” is measured by publication of more than one paper in JES and attendance at more than one Society meeting as a member of the Society within the previous five years.

-Unsuccessful nominations will be considered for one additional award cycle.
-Re-nomination is permitted.
+Unsuccessful nominations are automatically considered for one additional award cycle.
+Renomination is permitted.

 Award